Category: UXID

 Beyond core UXID coursework, electives offer students the chance to explore specialized topics that deepen their understanding of user research, product validation, and interactive app design.
 These courses provide hands-on experience with cutting-edge tools and methodologies, preparing students for the dynamic field of UX design.
 Here’s a look at some of the key electives offered in the UXID program and what students can expect to learn.

-The UXID elective courses provide students with the opportunity to explore specialized areas of UX design, from research and product validation to mobile and web application development.
-These courses help students build a competitive portfolio, gain hands-on experience with industry-standard tools, and prepare for careers in UX/UI design, product strategy, and app development.
+The UXID elective courses allow students to focus on specific areas of UX design—from research and product validation to mobile and web application development.
+These courses help students build a competitive portfolio, gain experience with industry-standard tools, and prepare for careers in UX/UI design, product strategy, and app development.

 User Research Methodologies